pei-liu/podseeker/README.md

 The `RssFeedsGetterService` iterates through all RSS feed urls (stored in the `podcasts` table) and fetches the latest raw XML for each podcast feed.
 The data is parsed and saved to the `episodes` table.

+Invoke with the rake task: `rake rss:fetch_latest_episodes`

-Invoke in the rails console with `RssFeedsGetterService.new.run`.
-You can also invoke with `RssFeedsGetterService.new.run(force: true)` to bypass logic that checks if the data has been recently fetched before executing a new fetch.
+Can also pass in 't' to bypass logic that checks if the data has been recently fetched before executing a new fetch: `rake rss:fetch_latest_episodes[t]`

 ## Data Formatter Service
 The `DataFormatterService` will iterate through yet-to-be-formatted episodes and 1) Strip out HTML elements from the XML and save the formatted text to the `episodes.description` column  2) Analyze the description text and and create an inverted index (saved to `episodes.searchable`) that powers the search engine functionality.

+Invoke with the rake task: `rake data:transform_episode_description`